Critters FAQ

 [Top]

-This means that authors share their works in progress in order to receive the opinions of other authors on what works and what doesn't in the story.
+This means that authors/creators share their works in progress in order to receive the opinions of other authors/creators on what works and what doesn't in the piece.

-You should visit there to read the official rules of membership, get a feel for how it works, read some sample critiques, read some articles on how to critique, how to select how-many and what-kind of stories to receive, look over the bios of members, scan our resources for SF writers (market lists, tips) and so forth.
+You should check out the official rules of membership, poke around to get a feel for how it works, read some sample critiques, read some articles on how to critique, how to select how-many and what-kind of stories to receive, look over the bios of members, scan our resources for writers (market lists, tips) and so forth.

 [Top]